stellakk75/Plotly-Challenge/README.md

 ## Plotly-Challenge

 **This assignment builds an interactive dashboard to explore the Belly Button Biodiversity dataset using JavaScript libraries (Plotly and D3) and HTML.
-Within the dataset is a catalogs of microbes that colonize the human navel/belly button.
+Within the dataset is a catalog of microbes that colonize the human navel/belly button.
 This assignment is then deployed to GitHub for accessibility.**

 * Script includes
     * Read Json files using D3 library